JeremyLikness/jlikness.watch/README.md

 jlikness.watch
 ==============

-Simple module to enable counting watches in your AngularJS app
+A simple module to enable counting watches in your AngularJS app.

 Include jlwatch.js in your app, then add a dependency like this: